 Papers reported experiences of people with RP with various healthcare professionals, assumptions about formal support services, and informal interactions with others (e.g., family, friends, supermarket attendants, etc.).
 In terms of the diagnostic experience, physicians and clinicians’ language use with newly diagnosed people with RP could broadly be categorised into three groups; blunt, vague, and mild, was reported to lead to feelings of devastation, anxiety, and hopefulness respectively [30].
 Participants often turned to healthcare professionals or others with RP to help make sense of the diagnosis at an intellectual (e.g. factual information), practical (e.g. how to prepare to live with RP) and emotional (e.g. how to deal with the emotional aspects of the condition) level [28, 29], though the need and importance of each of these levels of information varied from participant to participant [28].

 Despite resistance or negative perceptions related to counselling, psychologists, and therapy [29] by those who had not engaged with these services, those people who had participated in counselling reported finding it helpful to alleviate anxiety [24] and to adopt a more helpful perspective around RP [29].
-In fact, despite the resistance to counselling, some participants would have liked the opportunity to talk about their feelings at the time of diagnosis [29].
+In fact, despite the resistance to counselling, participants would have liked the opportunity to talk about their feelings at the time of diagnosis [29].
 Some people with RP required clarification around the purpose and expected outcomes of counselling [28].
-For some participants with RP, the power imbalance between patient and clinician lead to feelings of lack of autonomy [28].
+The power imbalance between patients with RP and clinicians lead to feelings of lack of autonomy [28].
 For some participants it was important for the counsellor to also be living with a visual impairment to ensure participants felt they were truly understood by the counsellor; distrust of sighted counsellors were mentioned [28].
 One author reported that people with RP may be quicker to open up to a person with a similar progressive visual condition compared to others without the condition [31].

 Support groups of people with RP could be helpful, however in one study a female participant in her 40s reported that a support group of mostly older people did not meet her needs [27].
 This case study indicates reliance on family members for daily activities may result in some people with RP not taking up opportunities for rehabilitation or training to develop the skills to enable unassisted living [27].
 Not feeling understood by healthcare professionals or members in support groups could lead to feelings of isolation [28, 29].
 People with RP wanted to have good role models that they could take as an example for living with RP [28, 29].
 People with RP also reported the need to understand their legal position in society, statutory protection, and constitutional rights [24].